RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

     rladmin upgrade db <database name | database ID>
     ```

     This restarts the database.
-If replication and persistence are disabled, the data is lost.
+No data is lost, as a snapshot is taken before the restart and used to restore data after the restart.

 1. Check the Redis database compatibility version for the database to confirm the upgrade.